Fungus: Often Accused Rarely Guilty

 Fungi and Your Lawn

 Fungi must have perfect conditions to damage your lawn.
-Whatever those perfect conditions are, as soon as the conditions change - i.e. the sun rises, the wind blows or leaves dry - the fungus is dead.
+Whatever those perfect conditions are, as soon as the conditions change - i.e. the sun rises, the wind blows, or leaves dry - the fungus is dead.
 It is no longer viable.
 It cannot damage your lawn any longer.
 Most fungi can do little more than damage a few leaves which are replaced by the grass plants within days.
 The average homeowner is more likely to mistake water stress for a fungus problem and think a fungus problem is normal.

 Fungi are Beneficial

-Fungi are part of the soil microbial community and necessary for the enzymatic digestion of organic materials - composting.
+Fungi are part of the soil microbial community and are necessary for the enzymatic digestion of organic materials - composting.
 Their job as microbes in the soil is to digest dead dying tissue and recycle it into plant food.
 Under certain conditions - usually very temporary conditions - fungi can attack living tissue.
 But only while conditions remain perfect.
-St Augustine turf has few problems with fungus and the few that can cause problems are weak, sub-lethal and temporary.
-There is no need to constantly treat for fungus in a St Augustine lawn - it does more harm to the ecosystem of the soil than good for the grass.
+St Augustine turf has few problems with fungus and the few that can cause problems are weak, sub-lethal, and temporary.
+There is no need to constantly treat fungus in a St Augustine lawn - it does more harm to the ecosystem of the soil than good for the grass.